menandmice/micetro_docs/guides/implementation/install_controllers.rst

   agent_free_dns-dhcp

 .. note::
   Servers in Active Directory environments can be connected without using an agent.
-See :ref:`ms-agent-free`.
+For more information, see :ref:`ms-agent-free` in *Agent-free management of DNS/DHCP servers*.